...

 How can I be sure that I have knotweed?

 Japanese knotweed isn’t always visible to the naked eye, for example during winter when the plant dies back, or if it’s been herbicide treated in the past it may be lying dormant beneath the ground and could begin to regrow at any moment.
-Sometimes people try to deliberately conceal knotweed, for example by laying a patio over it.
+Sometimes people try to deliberately conceal knotweed.

 Why should I deal with Japanese knotweed?